 Use this pregnancy calculator to estimate your due date, your remaining length of pregnancy, your probability of giving birth on certain dates and how big your baby currently is.
 In addition, you can see a timeline of your baby's development.
-Choose to predict based upon your last period, the date given at your last ultrasound or your known due date.
+Choose to predict based upon your last period, your last ultrasound or enter your known due date.

 Whilst every effort has been made in building this pregnancy calculator, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This pregnancy calculator is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.

 Please see the full disclaimer for more information.

 To calculate how many weeks pregnant you are, this calculator looks at the first day of your last menstrual period (LMP) and compares it to today's date.
 The first day of your LMP counts as the first day of your pregnancy.
 This calculation is based upon an average cycle of 28 days.
 If your cycle is different to 28 days, your calculation will vary based upon this.

 You will find that the sonographer at your first ultrasound scan (often called the dating scan) will give you a more accurate idea of how many weeks pregnant you are by measuring your baby from its head to its bottom to form a determination.